 Creating file names

 If there is already a conventional way of naming files within the institution, then continue to abide by this.
 However if there is no specific way of naming, then construct your own set of instructions on how files should be named to ensure the best management practice.
 This should be consistent with all files to avoid confusion and to increase organisation.
+These names can include names, project numbers, experiment numbers, version numbers, dates etc. Some tips include:

 It needs to be clear what stage the research is at in the lifecycle; therefore it is important to maintain version control throughout the life of the research.
 Various files are created as the research goes on, for example if files are updated or amended, new versions are created so changes can be identified.
 Final versions of files can have the ‘Read-Only’ function applied to confirm no changes can be made.
 For more detailed information on this please see: https://www.ukdataservice.ac.uk/manage-data/format/versioning